dhruvnm/jupiter/README.md

 ### Filter Order
 Jupiter will process all `include` filter options first.
 After that, Jupiter will take all of the remaining sections and process them with all `don't include` filter options.
 In the event that there are no sections remaining after the `include` phase, the `don't include` phase will be carried out on all the sections of that class.

+Additionally, all class options will be processed before time restrictions.